 - Sun protection – sunscreen, large brimmed hat, sunglasses, and long-sleeve top

 - National Park holiday or annual pass, which can be purchased online or at various outlets like visitor centres.
 RAC WA offer a 50% discount for members

-- A CB Radio is useful if you are planning to travel into remote areas
+- A CB Radio is helpful if you are planning to travel to remote areas

 - Cash and credit/debit cards